Saint Johns

 FOOTNOTE: MEET THE SAINT JOHNS MAVERICKS!!

-By coincidence, it was none other than Lindon Leader, a classmate of mine from the Class of 1968.
+Then I took a look at who designed it.
+It was none other than Lindon Leader, a classmate of mine from the Class of 1968.
 We all knew Lindon had a genius for design back when he was our classmate.
+Lindon is responsible for the classic Fed Ex logo

-I smiled at the knowledge that Lindon shared his talents with us once again.
+I smiled at the knowledge that Lindon had shared his talents with us once again.

 On February 12, 2007, I received the following email.